LollosoSi/bruxism-detector/README.md

 - An elastic band to hold the electrodes together and make it reusable

 ## **Software you need**
-- Arduino IDE with libraries "debounce" by Aaron Kimball, CMSIS-DSP
+- Arduino IDE with libraries "debounce" by Aaron Kimball, "CMSIS-DSP"
 - Processing with "Sound" Library
 - Python with numpy, pandas, sklearn libraries.
 Use pip to install these.